Godfather of Harlem

-Godfather of Harlem is an American crime drama television series which premiered on September 29, 2019, on Epix.
-The series is written by Chris Brancato and Paul Eckstein, and stars Forest Whitaker as 1960s New York City gangster Bumpy Johnson.
+Godfather of Harlem is an American crime drama television series that premiered on September 29, 2019, on Epix.
+The series is created by Chris Brancato and Paul Eckstein, and stars Forest Whitaker as 1960s New York City gangster Bumpy Johnson.
 Whitaker is also executive producer alongside Nina Yang Bongiovi, James Acheson, John Ridley and Markuann Smith.
 Chris Brancato acts as showrunner.
-On February 12, 2020, the series was renewed for a second season which premiered on April 18, 2021.
-On January 13, 2022, the series was renewed for a third season which premiered on the renamed MGM+ on January 15, 2023.
+On February 12, 2020, the series was renewed for a second season, which premiered on April 18, 2021.
+On January 13, 2022, the series was renewed for a third season, which premiered on January 15, 2023, on the rebranded MGM+.
+On November 29, 2023, the series was renewed for a fourth season, which premiered on April 13, 2025.

-A docu-series based on the series titled By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020.
+A documentary series titled By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020.

 Premise

-Godfather of Harlem tells the "true story of infamous crime boss Bumpy Johnson, who in the early 1960s returned from ten years in prison to find the neighborhood he once ruled a shambles.
+Godfather of Harlem tells the fictionalized story of infamous crime boss Bumpy Johnson, "who in the early 1960s returned from ten years in prison to find the neighborhood he once ruled in shambles.
 With the streets controlled by the Italian mob, Bumpy must take on the Genovese crime family to regain control.
-During the battle, he forms an alliance with Muslim minister Malcolm X – catching Malcolm's political rise in the crosshairs of social upheaval and a mob war that threatens to tear the city apart."
+During the battle, he forms an alliance with Muslim minister Malcolm X, catching Malcolm's political rise in the crosshairs of social upheaval and a mob war that threatens to tear the city apart."